AlekseiZhuravlev/alekseizhuravlev.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - 3D Deep Learning
-  - Text-to-3D modelling
+  - Text-to-3D synthesis
-  - Human body representation
+  - Human body modelling

 # Education to show in About widget
 education: